[yasr_overall_rating] Over 265 people have rated [5/5]

 5) It is not how more experienced roles are advertised

-Companies that do not utilize the web in a big way as a part of their business are probably the ones who do not need a UX designer, they need a web designer.
-The requirement for online presence is not that complex, they may be a restaurant that needs a simple informative website that displays contact details, a map to the restaurant and a downloadable menu, Other than a blog in order to complement the content , the website is largely static, the basic pages do not change over time.
+Companies that do not utilize the web in a big way as a part of their business.
+These are probably the ones who do not need a UX designer, they need a web designer.
+The requirement for online presence is not that complex.
+They may be a restaurant that needs a simple informative website that displays contact details, a map to the restaurant and a downloadable menu.
+Other than a blog in order to complement the content .
+The website is largely static, the basic pages do not change over time.

 Of course, the focus on UX designer is more important than that of a typical web designer.
-The web designer knows how to construct the website but does not have the proper knowledge of making a website user-friendly such that the user experience of anyone who visits the website is enhanced and pleasant.
-This is the job of the User Experience designer to design elements of the website to be user-friendly as well as enhancing the experience of the user who visits the website.
+The web designer knows how to construct the website.
+They do not have the proper knowledge of making a website user-friendly.
+Objectives such that the user experience of anyone who visits the website is enhanced and pleasant.
+This is the job of the User Experience designer to design elements of the website to be user-friendly.
+Enhancing the experience of the user who visits the website.
 This is the main difference between a web designer and the user experience designer.

 There are subtle differences in the approach when it comes to comparing the two distinctive fields.
-If you’re looking for any requirements for designing a website or the UI interface for a mobile application then do share your requirements with us, we have the best UX designers who have a vast amount of experience and skills for developing applications and interfaces that your users will like and appreciate.
-If you’re looking to hire UI UX designer for designing great UI interfaces then drop us an email on email@example.com to discuss your requirements.
-I hope you have found the article on Web design VS UX design useful.
+If you’re looking for any requirements for designing a website or the UI interface for a mobile application.
+Do share your requirements with us, we have the best UX designers who have a vast amount of experience and skills.
+These can be used for developing applications and interfaces that your users will like and appreciate.
+If you’re looking to hire UI UX designer for designing great UI interfaces then drop us an email on firstname.lastname@example.org to discuss your requirements.
+I hope you have found the article on Web Design vs UX Design useful.